bio-century/Actionbutton-Dashboard/README.md

 - Complement the ```icons-``` and the ```images-```folder ([Folder structure](#folderstructure): 4 & 5) with your individual layout figures used for
   the tabs (-> see ```config.properties```) and the JButtons (-> see [Folder structure](#folderstructure): 6, spreadsheet files, tab "icons").
 - Configure the spreadsheet files used for your dashboard ([Folder structure](#folderstructure): 6 and [Spreadsheet](#spreadsheet)).
   There are 5 sheets available in each workbook.
+  IMPORTANT:
+  - MAKE SURE THAT THE NUMBER OF WORKBOOKS STORED IN ./src/main/resources/spreadsheetFiles/ IS THE SAME AS THE NUMBER OF CATEGORY_TITLES, SPREADSHEET_NAMES AND TAB_ICON_NAME DEFINED IN THE config.properties-FILE STORED UNDER ./src/main/resources/ !!
-IMPORTANT: CLOSER ALL WORKBOOKS AFTER SAVING BEFORE EXECUTING THE JAR-FILE AGAIN
+  - CLOSE ALL WORKBOOKS AFTER SAVING BEFORE EXECUTING THE JAR-FILE AGAIN
 - Re-run by double-clicking on the ```Actionbutton-Dashboard-jar-with-dependencies.jar```-file in the root folder.

 <img src="./README_Images/video-tutorial-sign.png" width="100%"><br>